katajakasa/Utuputki2/INSTALL.VAGRANT.md

 ## 4. Notes

+When starting an already provisioned vagrant box, you may need to run `sudo /vagrant/deploy/vagrant/restart.sh` to bring up the server processes.
+This is because the box sometimes starts the services before /vagrant mount is up and running.

 Please note that currently the Vagrant installation method is only meant for testing and development!
 It would probably be possible to use it for production, but currently that is out-of-scope for this installation file.